The Urheimat of the Nostratic Languages

 The term of Nostratic languages is used for the set of six large language families of the Old World: Altaic, Uralic, Dravidian, Indo-European, Kartvelian, and Semitic-Hamitic (or Afrasian) but it may also include other language families:

-The boundaries for the Nostratian world of languages cannot yet be determined, but the area is enormous and includes such widely divergent races that one becomes almost dizzy at the thought (BOMHARD R. ALLAN.
-2018: 4).
+The boundaries for the Nostratian world of languages cannot yet be determined, but the area is enormous and includes such widely divergent races that one becomes almost dizzy at the thought (BOMHARD ALLAN R. 2018: 4).

 In particular, according to A. Dolgopolsky, Chukchi-Kamchatkan, and Eskimo-Aleut languages can be classified as Nostratic.
 Later this idea was supported by Joseph Greenberg, and Bomhard suggested a kinship with Nostratic also of the Sumerian language(ibid: 5-7).
-In addition to these languages, he also refers to the Nostratic languages as Tyrrhenian, Gilyak (Nivkh), and Yukaghir (BOMHARD R. ALLAN.
-2014/2015, 20).
+In addition to these languages, he also refers to the Nostratic languages as Tyrrhenian, Gilyak (Nivkh), and Yukaghir (BOMHARD ALLAN R. 2014/2015, 20).

 An in-depth study of the world's languages without taking into account the stratigraphy of individual lexical strata at the same time with false initial positions leads linguistics to a standstill.
 The fundamental mistake of many modern theorists from linguistics is the inclusion of all the so-called Altaiс languages, together with Turkic, in the Nostratic macro-family.
 Studies of the relationship between the Turkic languages by the graphic-analytical method (STETSYUK VALENTYN.
 1998, 46-48) taking into account other facts, including data from archeology and toponymy, allowed us to find and justify the location of the ancestral home of the Turks in the Northern Azov Sea region between the Dnieper and Don rivers.
-Undoubted common features of all Altaic languages speak not of their kinship, but only of the affinity that arose as a result of cohabitation in the same territory after the migration of Turks to Altai, which entailed mutual borrowings, but mainly from Turkic, due to the higher level of development of their speakers.
+Undoubted common features of all Altaic languages speak not of their kinship, but only of the affinity that arose as a result of cohabitation in the same territory after the migration of Turks to Altai, which entailed mutual borrowings, but mainly from Turkic, due to the higher level of development of their speakers (see the section Discussion).

 The formation of the rest of the Altaic languages, as their study showed by the same method, took place in the basins of the left and right tributaries of the Amur River (see Far East: The Relationship of the Altaic and Türkic Languages).
 Their geographical location predetermined the presence of common linguistic elements in the Altai and Chukchi-Kamchatka languages.
 One has only to remove Turkic elements from all of them, as soon as everything falls into place.
 But few can dare to break with traditional ideas, especially not those who went out from the school of Sergei Starostin.

 Of course, all languages of the world are related to each other, originating from one common language (STETSYUK VALENTYN.
 2019: 1-28).
 However, they are related to different levels and represent a tree-like structure, and the branching of the tree allows us to talk about a greater kinship of languages belonging to smaller branches.
 In practice, this picture is distorted by contact with the languages of other families at different times and at different time intervals, as well as by longer staying in close proximity to some related languages compared to others.
 In the latter case, a greater similarity of languages gives reason to talk about their imaginary unity at an early stage, as is the case with the Slavic and Baltic languages.
 On the contrary, as a result of contact between the languages of different families, a phenomenon occurs when one of the languages has less ancestral, most ancient words than borrowed at a later time, what we can observe in the example of the Albanian language.
 When studying such languages, it is overlooked that the primordial words in the language are most used and thereby determine its attribution to a genetically related language family.
-This is exactly what the supporters of the kinship of the Turkic and Mongolian languages forget, and this will be discussed further below.
+This is exactly what the supporters of the kinship of the Turkic and Mongolian languages forget.
 An intuitive idea of the possibility of genetic kinship between individual language families appeared at the dawn of comparative linguistics without a clear idea of their relationship.
 Despite the fact that many striking similarities were found between Indo-European and some other languages, no convincing evidence of such a possibility was presented in the first works devoted to this topic.
 In general, the attitude of linguists to the idea of a comprehensive kinship of languages was skeptical, nevertheless, the many surprising facts of similarity between distant languages did not escape the attention of particularly insightful researchers.
-A fairly detailed narrative of the history of research leading to the idea of Nostratic languages can be found in a recent publication by еру mentioned American linguist (BOMHARD R. ALLAN.
-2018: 1-8), here we will briefly dwell on the emergence of interest in Nostratic languages in the Soviet Union.
+A fairly detailed narrative of the history of research leading to the idea of Nostratic languages can be found in a recent publication by еру mentioned American linguist (BOMHARD ALLAN R. 2018: 1-8), here we will briefly dwell on the emergence of interest in Nostratic languages in the Soviet Union.

-At first a Nostratic theory was actively developed by a Moscow linguist of Ukrainian origin V.M.
-Illich-Svitych based on the hypothesis of Holger.
-Pedersen and Alfredo Trombetti.
+At first a Nostratic theory was actively developed by a Moscow linguist V.M.
+Illich-Svitych based on the hypothesis of Holger Pedersen and Alfredo Trombetti.
 His first works on this topic were taken critically.
 Illich-Svitych analyzed and systematized similarities in word structure, grammar, and vocabulary of the Nostratic languages and gave a large volume of such matches between them in his book [ILLICH-SVITYCH V.M., 1971].
 The scholar assumed that these similarities can be interpreted only within the theory postulating the genetic relationship of these languages i.e. that they are monophyletic and belong to one macrofamily (phylum) called Nostratic languages.
 Türkologists Gerard Clauson, Gerhard Doerfer, and Aleksander Shcherbak were the first numerous critics.
 Here is one of the evaluations of the work of Illich-Switych:

 From the very beginning, all his efforts were focused on proving the Nostratic hypothesis and concrete languages were perceived through the prism of previously formulated correspondences [SHCHERBAK A.M.
 1984: 35].